-targeted treatment (cetuximab or panitumumab) to irinotecan or oxaliplatin chemotherapy (1,6,40,41) is associated with a statistically significant survival benefit in three of four phase II or III trials (1,6,41).
+The selection of patients for EGFR-inhibitor treatment for mCRC remains difficult.
+With KRAS WT patients, the addition of EGFR-targeted treatment (cetuximab/panitumumab) to irinotecan or oxaliplatin chemotherapy [1, 6, 41, 42], is associated with a statistically significant survival benefit in three of four phase 2/3 trials [1, 6, 42].
 However, the improvement of median PFS was only around 1-2 months.
-In the phase II OPUS trial, addition of cetuximab to FOLFOX4 resulted in a statistically significant improvement in PFS (8.3 months vs 7.2 months, P = .006) (41).
-In contrast, the NORDIC VII trial reported no benefits from adding cetuximab to oxaliplatin-based regimen (with bolus 5-FU) (40).
-EGFR immunohistochemistry is not a sufficient predictive factor for clinical benefit for cetuximab in the KRAS WT population (42,43).
+In the phase 2 OPUS trial, addition of cetuximab to FOLFOX4 resulted in a statistically significant improvement in PFS (8.3 months vs 7.2 months, p=0.006) [42].
+In contrast, the NORDIC VII trial reported no benefits from adding cetuximab to oxaliplatin-based regimen (with bolus 5-FU) [41].
+EGFR immunohistochemistry is not a sufficient predictive factor for clinical benefit for cetuximab in the KRAS WT population [43, 44].